Raspberries and Kohlrabi

 Frequently Asked Questions

-Can you freeze beef stew if it has potatoes in it?
+Can you freeze beef stew if it has potatoes and carrots in it?

 Yes.
 If you have leftover beef stew that you know you can't eat before it spoils go ahead and freeze it.